akshat0502/Tic-Tac-Toe_Game/README.md

   <a href="https://tic-tac-toe-game-azure-five.vercel.app/">Tic Tac Toe Game</a> Using React
 </h1>
 <!-- <h1>Tic Tac Toe Game Using React</h1> -->
 <p>This guide explains how to create and run a React-based Tic Tac Toe game for two players.
-The game allows players to take turns marking X and O on a 3x3 grid and declares the winner or a tie.</p>
+The game allows players to take turns marking <b>X and O</b> on a 3x3 grid and declares the winner or a tie.</p>
 <h2>Steps to Run the React App:</h2>
 <ol>
   <li>